DKenefake/dkenefake.github.io/_posts/2021-07-16-ChebyFourier.md

 $$S = \sum_{n=1}^\infty \frac{cos(nx)}{n^4+1}$$

 Here is an example code for evaluating the above series on an Arduino embedded board, and with benchmarking on an ESP8266 and ESP32, we can see a rough $3x$ speed improvement.
-On similar code in a desktop processor, we see a $20x$ speed improvement as the compiler is.
+On similar code in a desktop processor, we see a $20x$ speed improvement.
 This is not meant to be an example par excellence of embedded c++ code but a quick realization of the idea.

 ```c++
 #include <Arduino.h>